whoisYoges/simple-guestbook/README.md

 - Easy to setup and use
 - No 3rd party libs are used
 - No login required
+- simple captcha like verification process for anti-spam

 # Dependencies
 - php